bernardpeh/solidity_ninja/README.md

 * should allow acct3 to buy 19 tickets and contract should be destroyed (owner, ticket, price and buyers should be set to 0).
 * acct0 should have 122.5 eth, acct1 have 99 ether and acct2 have 78.5 ether remaining

+# Tutorial 3 - Using External Libraries

+Use an [external datetime library](https://github.com/pipermerriam/ethereum-datetime) to get the current day, month and year with current timestamp.

+Create a new truffle project called DateTime with this contract and deploy to the testrpc network.

+Create another truffle project with a contract called GetDatetime and access DateTime Library via its deployed address.

+## Business Rules

+* Get current day, month and year with the unix timestamp 1503282547

+## Unit Test

+* current day should be 21, month should be 8, year should be 2017.

 # References

 * [Solidity Doc](https://solidity.readthedocs.io/en/develop/)